OnGarrisonHill/OnGarrisonHill.github.io/README.md

 ### Submitting Work
 - Send your work to ongarrisonhill@gmail.com with the submission type, title, and theme where relevant.
 For unthemed pieces please specify unthemed.
 - Attach a PDF version of your submission with the piece title and type/medium.
 - In the body of the email, please include a brief piece description covering type/genre, medium, and themes.
-Do not include any personal information, writers/artists will be contacted about a short creator bio if selected. git add .
+Do not include any personal information, writers/artists will be contacted about a short creator bio if selected.

+git commit .